bhaskar10h/Enigma-Chat/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the The Unlicense
+This project is licensed under the Unlicense